payne92/bare-metal-arm/README.md

 Bare Metal Arm
 ==============

 This is a "bare metal" runtime for the Freescale Freedom FRDM-KL25Z ARM development board ($12).
-It builds builds with GCC ARM toolchain, with no other external dependencies.
+It builds with GCC ARM toolchain, with no other external dependencies.

 Quick start on Linux: